nearst/.github/profile/README.md

-### Opening up the world’s local shop inventory to shoppers nearby
+### Opening up the world’s local inventory to nearby shoppers

 That's our mission at NearSt - which we do by tracking and processing millions of inventory changes on a daily basis.
 Using this data, we help retailers do effective online marketing, gather new insights on what